 The Definition of a Leader

-Because of my desire for a comprehensive functional definition of leadership, I decided to switch the focus from defining the word “leadership” to defining the word “leader”.
-Building on the work of Nikos Mourkogiannis, Roger Martin, and many other leadership experts, I define the word leader in terms of who a leader is, what he does, why he does it, and how he does it because that is really what matters in the end.
+Because of my desire for a comprehensive functional definition of leadership, I decided to switch the focus from defining the word “leadership” to defining the word “leader” from the stand point of what a leader does.
+Building on the work already done by many other leading experts, I define the word leader in terms of who a leader is, what he does, why he does it, and how he does it.
 Leadership as a subject doesn’t lead people.
-The discipline of leadership doesn’t change the world, leaders do.
+The discipline of leadership doesn’t change the world, what leaders do changes the world.

 My definition spells out the job description of a leader.
 I personally believe my definition paints a picture of a leader that is specific, clear, tangible, and measurable, something many of the other definitions–though great– don’t do as effectively.

-“A leader is a servant who is motivated by a higher purpose to guide a team to accomplish a shared vision by Thinking out strategy, Inspiring, Mobilizing, Empowering, and Supporting the team.”
+“A leader is a servant who S.E.R.V.E.S a team in a way that helps the team to accomplish a shared vision that is bigger than the team. “

 Related: What is leadership